TonyLiu2004/Dish-Classifier-ML/README.md

     * Tony Liu is a junior at Hunter College.

 * [Nicklaus Yao]()
-    * Nicklaus Yao is a
+    * Nicklaus Yao is a senior at Hunter College.

 * [David Rodriguez](https://drod75.github.io/)
     * David Rodriguez is a junior at Brooklyn College studying computer science with a minor in data science,